 Children's Pastor Salary

 Those pursuing careers as Children's Pastors in the United States may have to make do with less; average incomes for people in this area hover around only $39K annually.
-The majority of workers are highly satisfied with their job.
-The majority of Children's Pastors (64 percent) survey respondents are male.
-Although over a third lack health benefits of any kind, the larger part do enjoy medical insurance, and more than a third get dental coverage, too.
-This report is based on responses to the PayScale salary survey.
+Male Children's Pastors are more prevalent than women among those who took the survey — 64 percent of professionals.
+For the most part, Children's Pastors enjoy their work and report high levels of job satisfaction.
+While some workers in this profession — over a third — do not have any health coverage, more than half do receive medical benefits and more than a third have dental insurance.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Children's Pastor

 The role of a children's pastor is to begin teaching children about religious values at a young age; this title is frequently found in Christian churches.
 Most often, a children's pastor works with children from toddler-age to fifth grade.
 They are responsible for ministering and teaching children about the religion and its values.
 Some churches also have this pastor minister to children as old as preteens, providing age-appropriate lessons.
 Children's pastors often have their own classrooms in the church along with their own teaching materials to help children learn.Read More...

 Children's pastors teach, create, maintain, develop, and guide children in the church by way of worship in their ministry.
 Through their work, these pastors must teach discipleship, guide mission work, and give the children a sense of community within the church.
 Additionally, children's pastors often develop the summer Vacation Bible School program and other special events.
 They also need to be available if any child has problems they need guidance on and be able to visit a child in the hospital.
 Along with that, these pastors must comfort children and families needing help.